foxitsoftware/cordova-plugin-foxitpdf/README.md

 An array of dictionaries will be returned, which contains all the form fields in the document, each field is represented as a dictionary, the above are the key/value pairs for the dictionary.
 Please refer to https://developers.foxitsoftware.com/resources/pdf-sdk/cplusplus_api_reference/index.html  for more detail information about parameters such as fieldType, fieldFlag....
 (Use keyword "Field" to search)

+### Form.getForm

+> Form.getForm();

+- __alignment__:  Get the alignment value which is used as document-wide default value.
+Left alignment:0, Center alignment:1, Right alignment:2
+- __needConstructAppearances__: Check whether to construct appearance when loading form controls.

+An dictionary will be returned, which contains the form related info.
+The above are the key/value pairs for the dictionary.

+### Form.updateForm

+> Form.updateForm(formInfo);

+The parameter for this API is a dictionary, and following are the key/value pairs for the dictionary.

+- __alignment__:  Get the alignment value which is used as document-wide default value.
+Left alignment:0, Center alignment:1, Right alignment:2
+- __needConstructAppearances__: Check whether to construct appearance when loading form controls.

 &nbsp;&nbsp;